WTF is Quibi? A bold bet on short-form streaming

 Quibi has said it will release five episodes in the Unscripted and Docs category every day.

-Finally, the company will be dropping 25 so-called Daily Essentials every day on the service.
+Finally, the company will be dropping 25 so-called Daily Essentials every weekday.
 They focus on news and information, as well as lifestyle programming like a daily horoscope, a recap of the previous night's late night shows and meditation videos.
 These are also shorter than Quibi's other kinds of programming; Daily Essentials are five to six minutes.
 The company has partnered with the likes of NBC News, the BBC, TMZ, Telemundo, Polygon and the Weather Channel to make Daily Essentials.

+Daily Essentials will have new episodes at least every weekday.
+Some titles release more than one episode daily, like an NBC News snippets that land twice daily; and other titles will drop new episodes on weekends too.

 The following shows, with descriptions written by Quibi, will be available to stream at launch: